kenneth0307/BloxRatP/README.md

 ### `type` (String):

-Sets what type of thumbnail is returned.
+Sets what type of avatar thumbnail is returned as the image.

 Options: `avatar` (default), `avatar-bust`, `avatar-headshot`.